 - Send them the promised product, service or info.

 Now, imagine you’re successful, and you get hundreds of emails.
 What do you do with them??
 Are you actually typing them all manually on your email program?
 Really?
 Wouldn’t it be easier if your new email subscribers could type their info for you?

 Fourth Step – Create a landing page

-A “landing page” is a single page where you explain what your subscribers are going to receive in exchange to their emails.
+A “landing page” is a single page where you explain what your subscribers are going to receive in exchange for their emails.
 Even if you’ve never heard about landing pages before, I’m sure you’ve seen thousands of them.

 Now, the benefit for you is that your email subscribers type their name and email, and they automatically get an email from you welcoming them – with the freebie they gave you their emails for.

 No worries, there’s no coding or web design involved here.
-There are several companies which offer landing pages, and you just have to select the design you like – and add your own content.
+There are several companies that offer landing pages, and you just have to select the design you like – and add your own content.

 The one that I use and love is ConvertKit, where you can:

 - create the landing page to offer your freebie,

 - get the name and email of your potential clients